Airtable/blocks/docs/api.md

 import {viewport} from 'airtable-block';
 ```

-### enterFullscreenIfPossible

-Request to enter fullscreen mode.

-May fail if another block is fullscreen or this block doesn't have permission to fullscreen itself.
-Watch `isFullscreen` to know if the request succeeded.

-### exitFullscreen

-Request to exit fullscreen mode

-### maxFullscreenSize

-Can be watched.
-The maximum dimensions of the block when it is in fullscreen mode.
-Returns the
-smallest set of dimensions added with addMaxFullscreenSize.
-If `width` or `height` is null, it means
-there is no maxSize constraint on that dimension.
-If maxFullscreenSize would be smaller than
-minSize, it is constrained to be at least that.

-Type: ViewportSizeConstraint

-Returns **ViewportSizeConstraint**

 ### addMaxFullscreenSize

 Add a maximum fullscreen size constraint.
 Returns a function that can be called to remove the